gdrosos/First-Repository/README.md

 # First-Repository
-My first repository in order to train
+This is my first repository
+Hello World